 - L is for Love: A Heartfelt Alphabet by Greg Paprocki

 This game-based challenge is fun for the whole family!
-You just need some heart candies and popsicle sticks.
-Place a popsicle stick in your mouth and slowly add heart candies on the stick.
-See who can stack the most hearts before they fall down!
+You need some heart candies and popsicle sticks; you place a popsicle stick in your mouth and slowly add heart candies to the stick.
+See who can stack the most hearts before they fall!

 When finished, don’t forget to enjoy a heart candy or two (or three)! 😉